8 key things to watch out for in the autumn 2024 budget

 Ms Reeves has said she will earmark £1.4 billion to rebuild crumbling schools as she pledges to prioritise education and childcare in the Budget.

 There will also be another £1.8 billion to expand government-funded nursery care.
-Every child over nine months is t become eligible for 30 ‘free’ hours of childcare next September.
+Every child over nine months is to become eligible for 30 ‘free’ hours of childcare next September.

 Health